-As the co-creator of Git Mob, a console app to manage your co-authors you pair with, I thought a good addition would be to build a UI around it in Visual Studio Code.
+As the co-creator of Git Mob, a CLI tool to add multiple co-authors to a commit, I thought a good addition would be to build a UI around it in VS Code.
 This makes it super simple to see who you are co-authoring with and change without needing to remember any commands.
 Most importantly it consistently generates the meta data for co-authoring commits to GitHub.
-See Git Mob for Visual Studio Code repository to get started.
+See Git Mob for VS Code to get started.

 Demo of Git Mob in Visual Studio Code